madve2/dance-of-bullets/ReadMe.md

 Download the current alpha and take it for a spin from Itch, available in a few days!
 You can find how-to-play instructions there.

+## Making your own levels

+While I've yet to make a proper documentation for the level format of Dance of Bullets, open the files in the StageData folder with your favorite text editor and start tweaking!
+You will be able to add your own levels, enemies, bullet patterns and bosses in no time!

+Some pointers until I write some proper documentation:

+- `Stages.xaml` is the main file the game loads.
+It contains _Stages_ (essentially, the levels) which will be loaded in the order they are in the file.
+A stage consists of multiple _Segments_, each with its own boss(es).
+Segments contain _EnemySpawners_, which orchestrate the timing of the appearance of the various enemies on the level / segment.
+- `Prototypes-1.xaml`, `Prototypes-2.xaml`​  and `PrototypesRC-1.xaml`​ contain _Enemy_ definitions, referenced by the _EnemySpawners_ in `Stages.xaml`.
+It governs how they move, what they look like, how though they are etc. Their shooting patterns are, however, a bit more complicated, so those usually appear in the last file, called...
+- `Prototypes-Common.xaml`: it contains various _constants_ (e.g. colors), _behaviors_ (which in this case are mostly bullet pattern definitions referenced by the enemies) and _bullet_ definitions for the bullet patterns.
+(Essentially, a bullet definition specifies how a bullet moves once it's been shot, while a `*TurretBehavior` defines how and when exactly should the shooting happen.)

+There's no significance to the naming of these files other than `Stages.xaml`.
+You can add new files and put new enemies, behaviors, bullets etc. in them as long as you reference them in the correct order in the _PrototypePacks_ attribute of the root element of `Stages.xaml`

 ## Building the game

 All you need is Visual Studio 2017 Community and MonoGame 3.6